 An important note regarding formulae: We are seeing increasing numbers of cases where infants fed "name brand" formula are resulting in hypocalcemic episodes.
 Untreated hypocalcemia can quickly result in death in infant opossums!
 Remember that a photo of opossum on a label does NOT qualify it as a suitable milk replacer.

 Current diet information, including the pathogenesis of MBD, is available with membership in the National Opossum Society.
-It is against N.O.S. policy to publish complete diet plans or infant formulae on its Web site.
+It is against N.O.S. policy to publish complete diet plans or infant formulae on its Web site, or to have others publish it electronically.
 In our experience, it is essential that anyone trying to provide care for any opossum be in telephone or face-to-face contact with an experienced opossum rehabilitator.
 This is ESPECIALLY true if you are trying to correct MBD.
-Therefore, we ask that you establish this contact with a call to our Orphan Care Comittee, or to our advisors, or to your local experienced opossum rehabilitators and veterinarians.
-Membership in N.O.S. is not a requirement for you to obtain this information, although you will find that the membership packet is filled with valuble information about the welfare of opossums.
+Therefore, we ask that you establish this contact with a call to your local experienced opossum rehabilitators and veterinarians.
+You will find that the N.O.S. membership packet is filled with valuble information about the welfare of opossums, and phone numbers for experienced rehabilitators.

 The following table is drawn from one of those studies, published in The Murrelet, Spring 1980, authored by David D. Hopkins and Richard B. Forbes.
 The study was performed on road-killed opossums in and near Portland, Oregon.